 objfn

 the objective function to be used for eigenvector selection.
-Possible criteria are: the maximization of model fit ('AIC' or 'BIC'), minimization of residual autocorrelation ('MI'), significance level of candidate eigenvectors ('p'), significance of residual spatial autocorrelation ('pMI'), or all eigenvectors in the candidate set ('all')
+Possible criteria are: the maximization of model fit ('AIC', 'AICc', or 'BIC'), minimization of residual autocorrelation ('MI'), significance level of candidate eigenvectors ('p'), significance of residual spatial autocorrelation ('pMI'), or all eigenvectors in the candidate set ('all')

 MX